cat9host/DNS-Providers/README.md

 # @arcticwallet/arctic-dns
 ### NOTE you need to provide BLOCKCHAIN_NODE_ADDRESSES to constructor
+### also node addresses used in jest tests, please make a setup for jest config
 Available methods

 ```const p = new Providers({bnb_bep20: 'node_address', eth: 'node_address''})```